zmic/cirkel/README.md

 </table>

 ## What is it?
-It's a Python module written in C++ that paints colored disks on a canvas, using an inscrutable automaton-like ruleset that I dreamt up in November of 2014.
+It's a Python module written in C++ that paints colored disks on a canvas for aesthetic amusement.
+It uses an inscrutable automaton-like ruleset that I dreamt up in November of 2014.

 Examples of what this program can produce can be found on [my Flickr page](https://www.flickr.com/photos/66348526@N00/albums/72157665578003511)